netsys-lab/scion-ipfs/task1/implementation.md

 *   **Standard peers** continue to communicate over standard IP methods.
 *   **Peer Validation:** The transport integrates with the implementation of SCION's Control-Plane PKI (CP-PKI) to ensure that the remote peer is reachable at the claimed SCION address (see Task 2).

+*Status:* The multipath transport is implemented in a branch in our local [go-libp2p repository](https://github.com/netsys-lab/go-libp2p/tree/feature/scion-quic-transport).
+We currently wait for our PR in [go-multiaddr](https://github.com/multiformats/go-multiaddr/pull/285) to be merged before opening the PR for the transport, since `go-multiaddr` is a dependency of go-libp2p, which implements the validation of multiaddresses.

 ## References
 *   [Multicodec Registration PR](https://github.com/multiformats/multicodec/pull/325)